-To access the devices that are managed through the Mobile Center from Silk Test, perform the following actions:
+To access the devices that are managed by Mobile Center through Silk Central:

 - 1. Integrate Silk Test with Silk Central.
-For additional information, see Integrating Silk Test with Silk Central. - 2.
-Configure Silk Central to use Mobile Center.
+For additional information, see Integrating Silk Test with Silk Central. - Configure Silk Central to use Mobile Center.

 Note: While installing Mobile Center, ensure that the appropriate Android SDK version is used.
-Ensure that the same version is used in Silk Test by setting the environment variable SILK_ANDROID_HOME, for example to C:\Users\<user>\AppData\Local\Android \android-sdk.
+Ensure that the same version is used in Silk Test by setting the environment variable SILK ANDROID HOME, for example to C:\Users\<user>\AppData\Local\Android \android-sdk.
 For additional information, refer to the Silk Central Help.